cosmos/ibc/papers/2020-05/src/relayers.md

 #### Ordering constraints

 There are implicit ordering constraints imposed on the relayer process determining which datagrams must be submitted in what order.
-For example, a header must be submitted to finalise the stored consensus state & commitment root for a particular height in a light client before a packet can be relayed.
+For example, a header must be submitted to finalise the stored consensus state and commitment root for a particular height in a light client before a packet can be relayed.
 The relayer process is responsible for frequently querying the state of the chains between which they are relaying in order to determine what must be relayed when.

 \vspace{3mm}